7 Ways to Attract and Retain Top Talent

-Open any news website these days and you’re almost certain to see coverage of the continuing global talent shortage.
+Open any news website these days and you’re almost certain to see coverage of the continuing global talent shortage or “talent war of 2022.”
 Quoting the head of a national staffing firm in the U.S., “I’ve been doing this for 25 years, and it’s the tightest labor market I’ve ever seen.”

-Considering that data and analytics is predicted to expand at a CAGR of 13.5% through 2030, we asked data leaders how they are recruiting new talent while investing in their current team’s skills to keep them engaged.
-They shared seven strategies.
+Considering that data and analytics is predicted to expand at a CAGR of 13.5% through 2030, we asked data leaders how they are finding opportunities for recruiting new talent while investing in their current team’s skills to keep them engaged.
+They shared seven strategies on how to win the talent war.

 - Create and communicate a strong culture